epperlaprakash/rag-minimal/README.md

 - Overlapping chunking
 - Vector search with FAISS
 - Simple CLI (type a question → get an answer)
+- Web UI with Streamlit (alternative to CLI)
 - Shows sources with score % + snippet
 - “I don’t know” guardrail when context is missing
 - LLM: Ollama (Llama 3) by default; optional OpenAI API